 Now, it’s important to understand that minimalism doesn’t mean giving up all your stuff and living in a bland box of nothing.
 The goal with minimalism is to simply let go of the idea that possessing things is the source of happiness.
 It’s helping yourself to think in terms of want when it comes to stuff rather than, need.

 So that’s where Pinterest comes in.
 It’s a tool for curating a home I love and a style that makes me feel confident.
 When I first got into minimalism, it became less about what I wanted my life to look like and what I wished I could be.
-Instead, I was focused on who I was and what compliments that the most.
+Instead, I shifted my focus to who I am and what compliments that the most.

 Pinterest is a great way to not only get inspiration on how to cultivate a comforting space, but to learn how to style and appreciate the things you already have.